A 12-year-old Montana boy was found dead in a living room, police say grandparents and uncle 'tortured' him - Local News 8

 Instances of the abuse included James being forced to do exercises — jumping jacks and wall squats — along with standing in front of a fan with no clothing but his underwear, according to the complaint.
 Videos reviewed by detectives also showed the suspects spraying James in the face with an unknown substance that burned him and choking him, the complaint said.

-During the search of the home, detective also found food in the house was locked up so James did not have access to it, the complaint read.
+During the search of the home, detectives found food in the house was locked up so James did not have access to it, the complaint read.